A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Background

 \subsection{Cartesian tensor}

-A generic Cartesian tensor of rank-$\nu$, denoted as $\prescript{\nu}{}{\mathbf{T}}$, is a multilinear object with $3^{\nu}$ components defined in a three-dimensional Euclidean space.
-The term ``\textbf{generic Cartesian tensor}" refers to one with no imposed symmetry or traceless constraints among its indices.
-These components transform according to specific representation rules under the action of the orthogonal group $\mathrm{O(3)}$, which includes both rotations and spatial inversions in three-dimensional space.
-In general, such tensors are reducible under $\mathrm{O(3)}$, meaning that they can be decomposed into a direct sum of irreducible components, each associated with a definite angular momentum character $\ell$.
-A generic Cartesian tensor $\prescript{\nu}{}{\mathbf{T}}$ can be expressed as a sum of irreducible Cartesian tensors (ICTs) of the same rank but different weight $\ell$ (note that this ``weight" is not the ``learning weight" in machine learning):
+A generic Cartesian tensor of rank-$\nu$, denoted as $\prescript{\nu}{}{\mathbf{T}}$, is a multilinear object with $3^{\nu}$ components.
+The term ``generic Cartesian tensor" refers to one with no imposed symmetry or traceless constraints among its indices.
+In general, such tensors are reducible under $\mathrm{O(3)}$, and each irreducible component is associated with a definite weight $\ell$ (note that this ``weight" is not the ``learning weight" in machine learning).
+A generic Cartesian tensor $\prescript{\nu}{}{\mathbf{T}}$ can be expressed as a sum of ICTs of the same rank but different weight:

-where each $\prescript{{(\nu;\ell;q)}}{}{\mathbf{T}}$ is an irreducible component of rank-$\nu$, weight $l$ with $2\ell+1$ freedom, corresponding to a spherical tensor of degree $\ell$ and q denotes the label (since the multiplicity for given $\nu$ and $\ell$ may greater than 1).
-As a result, the generic Cartesian tensor includes all possible irreducible parts from weight $\ell = 0$ up to $\ell = \nu$.
-This decomposition reveals that Cartesian tensors consist of a mixture of physical components: scalar parts ($\ell = 0$), vector parts ($\ell = 1$), and higher-rank fully symmetric-traceless tensors ($\ell \geq 2$).